Skip to content

 The Role of the Business Law Section and the Texas Business Law Foundation in the Development of Texas Business Law, 41 Texas Journal of Business Law 41 (Spring 2005); Texas Chancery Courts – The Missing Link to More Texas Entities, Texas Bar Journal, Opinion Section, February 2016 Issue

-Through his involvement in the Texas Business Law Foundation and the Business Law Section of the State Bar, Byron has been involved in the writing of many of Texas’ business entity statutes, which provides him with a uniquely informed perspective when advising clients about Texas law.
+Through his involvement in the Texas Business Law Foundation and the Business Law Section of the State Bar, Byron has been involved in the writing most of Texas’ business entity statutes, which provides him with a uniquely informed perspective when advising clients about Texas law.
 His frequent speaking at both Texas and American Bar Association continuing legal education programs has exposed Byron to judges in Texas, Delaware and elsewhere and to developments in the law and deal practice across the country.
 These involvements enable Byron to respond to client needs with speed and creativity as well as in depth experience.

 Index